 DUBLIN.
 Get an overview of Ireland’s capital as you drive to statue-lined O’Connell Street, elegant Georgian squares, St. Patrick’s Cathedral, and Oscar Wilde’s Trinity College.
 The afternoon is at leisure for you to enjoy this vibrant city.
 Why not join an optional dinner evening at the Guinness Storehouse?

 EDINBURGH.
 Morning city sightseeing with a Local Guide introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
-In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels, then explore HOLYROOD PALACE (when available).
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels, then explore HOLYROOD PALACE (when available, excluding August and other occasional dates).
 Afternoon at leisure.
 Later, a unique optional excursion: board the former Royal Yacht Britannia, once the perfect royal residence for glittering state visits and family holidays.
 Dinner rounds off this optional evening.
-For departure numbers July 23 through August 13, tickets are included for the world-renowned MILITARY TATTOO.
+For departure numbers July 28 through August 18, tickets are included for the world-renowned MILITARY TATTOO.

 LONDON.
 Your vacation ends with breakfast this morning.